n3rvcpp/n3rv/README.md

 }
 ```

-If you want to dive further inside the inner workings of n3rv, i invite you to check the "examples" section of this repository.
+If you want to dive further inside the inner workings of n3rv, i invite you to check the "examples" section of this repository and also to have a look at the API documentation at https://n3rvcpp.github.io/api .

 Building Examples
 -----------------